Anne Pramaggiore

-Anne Pramaggiore She served as senior executive vice president and CEO of Exelon Utilities, which oversees energy company Exelon Corporation's six gas and electric utility companies.
-Notably, she also served as the first female president and CEO of ComEd, one of Exelon’s subsidiaries.
+Anne Rita Pramaggiore is an American business executive.
+She served as senior executive vice president and CEO of Exelon Utilities, which oversees energy company Exelon Corporation's six gas and electric utility companies.
+Notably, she also served as the first female president and CEO of ComEd, one of Exelon's subsidiaries.
 In this role, Pramaggiore oversaw the modernization of the Chicago electric grid, and became the national leader on grid modernization and SmartGrid technology Since the completion of the SmartGrid modernization in the Chicagoland area, the frequency of outages for ComEd customers has improved by 50%, and saved customers $4.3 billion in outage-related costs.

-Pramaggiore was also a notable Chicago civic leader for over a decade, serving on the boards of the Art Institute of Chicago, DePaul University, The Lincoln Park Zoo, the Chicago Urban League, and as chairwoman of the Board of Directors for the Federal Reserve Bank of Chicago.
+Pramaggiore was also a notable Chicago civic leader for over a decade, serving on the boards of the Art Institute of Chicago, DePaul University, The Lincoln Park Zoo, the Chicago Urban League, and as chairwoman of the board of directors for the Federal Reserve Bank of Chicago.

+In 2014, Crain's Chicago Business named Pramaggiore the 5th most powerful woman in Chicago as CEO of Commonwealth Edison.

 In October 2019, she announced her retirement amid a federal probe into ComEd's efforts to bribe the former Speaker of the Illinois House.
-Pramaggiore was indicted in November 2020 on nine counts of conspiracy, bribery and willfully falsifying ComEd’s books and records.
+Pramaggiore was indicted in November 2020 on nine counts of conspiracy, bribery and willfully falsifying ComEd's books and records.
 She was convicted on all charges in May 2023.
-In 2025, a federal judge would vacate and dismiss four of these counts, including the entirety of the bribery conviction.
+In March 2025, a federal judge vacated and dismissed four of these counts, including the entirety of the bribery conviction.
+However, she was sentenced in July 2025 to two years imprisonment for the remaining charges of which she was convicted.
+On January 12, 2026, Pramaggiore reported to federal correctional institution in Florida.
+In April 2026, however, Pramggiore was released on bail, with a new trial also ordered.

 Early life and education

-Anne Pramaggiore was born on August 9, 1958, to Alfred Pramaggiore and Jeanne Lacy Pramaggiore.
+Anne Pramaggiore was born on August 9, 1958, to Alfred Pramaggiore and Jeanne Lacy Pramaggiore, and grew up in Dayton, Ohio.
 Alfred Pramaggiore was born in Brooklyn, New York, to parents who emigrated from Italy.
 After graduating from City College of New York, Alfred pursued a career as a civil engineer.
 Jeanne Lacy Pramaggiore was a girl scout leader who later worked on political campaigns.
 She also served as a president of the Ohio Genealogical Society.

 Pramaggiore graduated from Miami University in Oxford, Ohio in 1980 with a bachelor's degree in theater.
 She later attended DePaul University College of Law and served as the editor-in-chief of the school's Law Review.
 She earned her Juris Doctor degree in 1989.